Maine Coons lynx tips are often considered to be one of the most distinguishing features of the breed.

 Have you seen just how many terms are used when referring to a Maine Coons ears?
 It’s not surprising that many people use the wrong terminology when trying to explain the features of their Maine Coons ears.

-Here are the three key names given to the fur that grows from a Maine Coons ears:
+Here are the three key names were given to the fur that grows from Maine Coons ears:

 - Lynx Tips

 The table below brings clarity to what each of the ear lingo really means: